tamagusko/ai-transatlantic-hackathon/results/README.md

 # 1000: route does not exist
 ```

-Also, I can easily write a list with clients coordinates, i.e.:
+Also, we can easily write a list with clients coordinates, i.e.:

 ```python
 # example, from the coordinates of the clients